-Club leaders should have names of the workers for the food stand building turned into the office prior to the fair.
+Club leaders should have names of the workers for the food stand building turned into the office by June 30th.
 All 4-H members and parents are expected to be available for the shift assigned to them by the leaders.
 It is important that you arrive a few minutes early for your shift and that you stay until your replacement arrives.